MingLyu-byte/MingLyu-byte.github.io/_posts/2019-11-01-Emojinator.md

 ## Live Demo

+This is a short live demo of our project.
+The prediction is not stable as it is in the train and testing stage since we are feeding directly from video.
+Overall, we can see that most of the time the model outputs the correct prediction.

 ![Alt Text](/assets/Projects/Emojinator_Live_Demo.gif)

 ### For further details, please see the full report or the link to the code repo.